Please refer to the following policies and guidelines for all IGHSAU-sanctioned sports.

 IGHSAU By-Laws: Article I: Membership and Dues

 Section 1.
 All senior and junior high schools in the state desiring membership or associate membership in the IGHSAU may make application to the Board of Directors.
 Application for membership is subject to approval by the Board of Directors.
-The annual dues of the Union shall be $50.00 for member schools.
-Membership dues shall be paid in advance and shall be for the year July 1 to June 30.
+Membership shall be for the year July 1 to June 30.
 Membership expires at midnight of June 30 of each year.
 Following is the procedure that will be utilized by the IGHSAU each school year:

 Open Enrollment - Bullying & Harassment